Santa Monica, CA — True Crime Is Not My Genre.

 - Linda and Monica at Amazon.
 Ugh.
 Flint Wainess’ Black List Script based on the Clinton-Lewinsky Scandal is probably a good script, but whether this a good story is up for debate.
 The story of a stained blue dress and best friends.
 Heartwarming.

 - Law & Order: True Crime – The Menendez Brothers at NBC.
 Two sons of privilege in Beverly Hills murder their parents and go to prison for their crime.
 An 8-episode series starring Edie Falco, Anthony Edwards, Julianne Nicholson, Constance Marie, Miles Gaston Villanueva and Gus Halp.
 Heather Graham and Elizabeth Reaser have also joined the growing cast roster.
 The audience has spoken here and declared this production A FAIL.

 - American Crime Story: The Assassination of Gianni Versace at FX.
-Ricky Martin, Penelope Cruz and Darren Criss star in the story about the brutal murder of Gianni Versace on the front steps of his own home in Miami’s South Beach.
+Edgar Ramirez, Ricky Martin, Penelope Cruz and Darren Criss star in the story about the brutal murder of Gianni Versace on the front steps of his own home in Miami’s South Beach.
 A manhunt ensued for his killer (Criss).
 BBC One just picked this splashy production up for the UK.
 Here is the TRAILER.

 - Murder on the Appalachian Trail.
 Geoff Hood and Molly LaRue (probably a distant relation) were a couple hiking the AT and were brutally murdered by a drifter.
 Adaptation of Earl Swift’s moving article in Outside Magazine.